Let your unconscious mind do your problem-solving,

 "Republicans understand the importance of bondage between a

--Former U.S. Vice-President Dan Quayle
+mother and child."-Former U.S. Vice-President Dan Quayle

 on Republican family values